 Total or Effective Porosity?
 The Petrophysicist’s Old Chestnut

-How can a crowd of such logical, scientifically minded folk get so confused?
+How can a group of such logical, scientifically minded folk get so confused?
 The term effective porosity is also used loosely by others in an intuitive common sense and usually qualitative way, as shown below.
-Note that non-NMR conventional logs lack the basic data from which to determine a storage capacity “effective” porosity from rocks containing non-clay micro-pores such as carbonates or quartz silts.
-Non-NMR log based determinations of “effective” porosity in clay and thus CBW free micro-porous rocks are largely meaningless – what tool is providing the information for storage capacity?
-When you read a clean carbonates petrophysical report and the term effective porosity is used ask yourself how that number was measured.
+Note also that non-NMR conventional logs lack the basic data from which to determine a storage capacity “effective” porosity from rocks containing non-clay micro-pores such as carbonates or quartz silts.
+Non-NMR log based determinations of “effective” porosity in clay and thus CBW free micro-porous carbonates are largely meaningless – what tool is providing the information for storage capacity?
+When reading a clean carbonates petrophysical report and the term effective porosity is used ask yourself how that number was measured.
 This is the primary reason why carbonates (reservoirs where compaction and clays do not control storage capacity and permeability) are seen as difficult to evaluate with conventional logs, because no log data is available to measure storage capacity – the advantage of NMR in carbonates.